UV1 Cancer Vaccine Description For 2022

 October 26, 2021 - Ultimovacs announced that UV1 would be investigated in a Phase II clinical trial with pembrolizumab in non-small cell lung cancer (NSCLC).
 The LUNGVAC trial will be a multi-center, randomized, open-label trial sponsored by Drammen Hospital, a leading oncology research center in Norway.
 The trial will enroll approximately 138 patients and be conducted at 8-10 clinical centers in Norway.

-October 13, 2021 - Ultimovacs ASA announced continuing positive topline clinical trial results in its ongoing U.S.-based Phase I clinical trial evaluating the Company's universal cancer vaccine, UV1, in combination with the checkpoint inhibitor pembrolizumab as a first-line treatment in metastatic malignant melanoma.
-The trial had previously reached its primary endpoint of safety and tolerability and, at 24 months of follow-up, continues to demonstrate strong signs of clinical response.
+October 13, 2021 - Ultimovacs ASA announced continuing positive topline clinical trial results.
 The 24-month follow-up data compares favorably with an earlier large-scale study of pembrolizumab alone, which showed an overall survival rate of 58% after 24 months and median progression-free survival of 5.5-11.6 months.

-June 1, 2021 - Ultimovacs announced a peer-reviewed article published in The Journal of Translational Medicine that outlines the mechanistic rationale for using the combination of UV1 with two checkpoint inhibitors, ipilimumab, and nivolumab.
+June 1, 2021 - Ultimovacs announced a peer-reviewed article published in The Journal of Translational Medicine that outlines the mechanistic rationale for combining UV1 with two checkpoint inhibitors, ipilimumab and nivolumab.
 The dual use of ipilimumab and nivolumab was recently approved as first-line therapy in malignant pleural mesothelioma (MPM), with few therapeutic options available.
-However, as Haakensen et al. explains in the article, observed response rates with checkpoint inhibitors have been moderate in MPM compared to documented performance for the combination of checkpoint inhibitors in other cancers, suggesting that checkpoint inhibitors alone may be insufficient to trigger an immune response.
+However, Haakensen et al. explain in the article that observed response rates with checkpoint inhibitors have been moderate in MPM compared to documented performance for the combination of checkpoint inhibitors in other cancers, suggesting that checkpoint inhibitors alone may be insufficient to trigger an immune response.

 May 11, 2021 - Ultimovacs ASA announced the publication in Frontiers in Immunology of its positive long-term Overall Survival data from the Phase I trial evaluating the Company's universal cancer vaccine, UV1, in combination with checkpoint inhibitor ipilimumab in patients with metastatic malignant melanoma.
 As published in the journal, in addition to the achievement of the primary endpoints of safety and tolerability, 50% of the patients were still alive at the data cut-off, supporting the combination of the Company's proprietary UV1 vaccine with ipilimumab, a CTLA-4 checkpoint inhibitor, and standard-of-care treatment, in this late-stage patient population.